dogechain-lab/dogechain-docs/docs/configuration/manage-private-keys.md

 ## Overview

-The Jury has two types of private keys that it directly manages:
+The dogechain has two types of private keys that it directly manages:

 * **Private key used for the consensus mechanism**
 * **Private key used for networking by libp2p**

-Currently, the Jury doesn't offer support for direct account management.
+Currently, the dogechain doesn't offer support for direct account management.

-Based on the directory structure outlined in the [Backup & Restore guide](/docs/working-with-node/backup-restore), the Jury stores these mentioned key files in two distinct directories - **consensus** and **keystore**.
+Based on the directory structure outlined in the [Backup & Restore guide](/docs/working-with-node/backup-restore), the dogechain stores these mentioned key files in two distinct directories - **consensus** and **keystore**.

 ## Key format